 15. I laugh a lot.

-16. I’m passionate about encouraging women to become lifelong learners, develop their leadership abilities, and pursue their dreams (one of the reasons I’ve written so many blog posts in this category!).
+16. I’m passionate about encouraging people to become lifelong learners, develop their leadership abilities, and go for their dreams (one of the reasons I’ve written so many blog posts in this category!).

 17. I love coffee! :)